Dwaram Mallikarjun Reddy

 Dwaram Mallikarjun Reddy is a member of the 13th Maharashtra Legislative Assembly.
 He represents the Ramtek Assembly Constituency.
 He belongs to the Bharatiya Janata Party He is a former state government contractor.
 In September, 2014, he resigned from his firm, before filing his nominations as government contractors are debarred from contesting elections.
-In 2009, Reddy had unsuccessfully contested elections to the same seat representing the Gondwana Gantantra Party.
+In 2009, Reddy had unsuccessfully contested elections to the same seat representing the Gondwana Ganatantra Party.

 On 5 January 2016, Reddy and some of his supporters were arrested for ransacking a car at the Maharashtra Tourism Development Corporation's Rajkamal resort and bar.